lino-framework/book/docs/specs/avanti/uploads.rst

 >>> from lino.api.doctest import *

-Although this plugin requires the :mod:`lino_xl.lib.clients` plugin, it does not handle this dependency automatically.
-This is because making it automatic would cause changes in the menu item ordering in welfare.
+Although this plugin requires the :mod:`lino_xl.lib.clients` plugin, it does not declare this dependency because making it automatic would cause changes in the menu item ordering in :ref:`welfare`.

+The plugin has two custom settings:

+>>> dd.plugins.uploads.expiring_start
+-30
+>>> dd.plugins.uploads.expiring_end
+365

+These are the default values for the :class:`MyExpiringUploads`  table

 >>> dd.plugins.uploads.needs_plugins
 []